nethy/profile-generator/README.md

 [RawTherapee](http://rawtherapee.com/).
-If you want multiple conrast presets (e.g. neutral, vivid) for different cameras - with different sensor characteristics, you can just set parameters for each and this tool will combining them into multiple profiles.
+If you want multiple conrast presets (e.g. neutral, vivid) for different cameras - with different sensor characteristics, you can just set parameters for each and this tool will combine them into multiple profiles.

 *Example*